Office Hours

 Location: BFHS Studio Room

-The 45 minute yoga class is designed for persons with limited mobility or balance.
-We will flow through gentle movements to improve strength and range of motion around each body joint.
+Designed for persons with limited mobility or balance.
+We’ll flow through gentle movements to improve strength and range of motion around each body joint.
 Each class will utilize a stable chair to support modified yoga poses.
-Sessions will end with a short meditation and time for sharing awarenesses that arise out of the session..
+Sessions will end with a short meditation.

-Instructor: Cynthia Allen, Certified YogiFit Level 1 & Certified Personal Trainer
+Instructor: Vicky Harrington, Certified YogiFit Level 1 & Certified Personal Trainer

 Location: BFHS Studio Room